shahdemam/creditcard/README.md

-# 💳 Credit Card Customer Classification
+# 💳 Credit Card Fraud Detection

-This machine learning project focuses on classifying credit card customers based on their behavior and financial features.
-The aim is to identify customer types or potential churn using classification algorithms.
+This machine learning project focuses on detecting fraudulent credit card transactions using various classification algorithms.
+The dataset is highly imbalanced, and multiple preprocessing techniques were applied to enhance model performance.

 ## 📊 Dataset
-The dataset includes features such as:
-- Credit Limit
-- Balance
-- Purchases
+- Real credit card transaction data from a European cardholder.
-- Payments
+- Features:
+  - `V1` to `V28`: Principal Components (PCA-transformed)
-- Tenure
+  - `Amount`: Transaction amount
-- And other behavioral and demographic variables
+  - `Time`: Time in seconds since the first transaction
+  - `Class`: Target variable (0 = legitimate, 1 = fraud)

-## 🔧 Preprocessing
+## 🔧 Preprocessing Steps
-- Handled missing/null values
+- **Outlier Detection and Treatment**: Handled outliers in the dataset
+- **SMOTE**: Applied Synthetic Minority Oversampling Technique to balance the dataset
-- Applied **Feature Scaling** using:
+- **Feature Scaling** using:
-  - `StandardScaler`
-  - `MinMaxScaler`
+  - `StandardScaler` or `MinMaxScaler`
-- Encoded categorical variables (if needed)
+- Dropped/Handled any missing values (if applicable)
-- Performed train-test split
+- Splitted the data into training and testing sets

-## 🤖 Models Applied
+## 🤖 Classification Models Used
 - Logistic Regression
 - Naive Bayes
 - K-Nearest Neighbors (KNN)